unstoppabledomains/dev-docs/reseller/reseller-integration-guides/mint-free-domains.md

 The following considerations apply to the free domain minting:

-* The Reseller ID will be allowed to provide specified TLD's for free.
+* The Reseller ID will be allowed to provide specified domain endings for free.
 * If the Reseller ID doesn't have allowance to provide free domains, then users will not be permitted to mint free domains.
 * If the wallet or email already has a free domain, then a second free domain is not permitted.